-A person who was under 18 at the time of an alleged workplace assault has sued her former employer, a relatively new restaurant and entertainment spot in Southern California.
+A person who was under 18 at the time of an alleged workplace assault has sued her former employer, Be Good Restaurant & Experience, a relatively new restaurant and entertainment spot in Southern California.

 The woman makes several allegations against the restaurant on account of a number of questionable employment practices.
 Perhaps the most disturbing of these allegations is that the management failed to adequately protect her and others from sexual harassment.